How to offer our dogs to use their nose to find an object which we unfortunately lost, during a walk for instance (mobile phone, car key,…).

 Description and evolution

-Only one single parameter changes between two stages of the exercise: the distance, or out of the dog’s sight, the environment, or the visibility of the object.
+Only one parameter changes between two steps of the exercise : either the distance between us and our dog, at the sight or out the sight of the dog, environment, visibility of the object.

-When a new parameter creates too much difficulty (out of our dog’s sight for example), we can decrease the level of difficulty of one of the other parameters.
+When a new parameter creates too much difficulty (change of environment for instance), it is possible to decrease the level of difficulty of one of the other parameters (by decreasing the distance for instance).

-Step 5: Let’s take a walk with our dog in the garden and drop the sock, out of our dog’s sight.
-Let’s stop and invite our dog to look for the sock.
+Step 5 : we walk in the garden with our dog and drop the sock, out of the sight of our dog, clearly visible on the floor.
+We stop and ask our dog to search the sock.

-Our body language will help our dog if we are completely focused on the lost object, as well as staring at the object.
+Our body language can help our dog if we turn fully to the lost object and also stare the object.

-Step 6: let’s take a walk in the garden with our dog, along a hedge and drop the sock, out of our dog’s sight, in the grass.
-Let’s stop and invite our dog to look for the sock.
+Step 6 : we walk in the garden with our dog, along the edge of an area with grass and drop the sock, out of the sight of the dog, on the grass.
+We stop and ask our dog to search the sock.

-Step 7: Let’s start to “lose” our sock on a walk.
+Step 7 : we start to “loose” our sock durint a walk.

-Next steps: Let’s start all over again … with a new object (wallet, slipper, key ring, …).
+Next steps : we start again from the step 1… with a new object (wallet, slipper, key ring,…).

 Learning without pressure

-These game sessions are necessarily very short (less than 5 minutes and 3 sessions maximum in one day).
-During each session, our dog will have to use his brain and his nose which requires loads of concentration.
-If the session is too long or if we do too many sessions on the same day, we risk failure.
-It is important to stop on a positive note, even if it seems to us that the last game was very easy to solve.
-Beginners need time to develop their skills as they go.
-And let’s not forget that learning optimally takes place when the dog is not stressed and therefore not put under pressure.
+The sessions are imperatively very short (less then 5 minutes and maximum 3 sessions a day).
+Each session of nose work requires a lot of focus.
+Long sessions or many repetitive sessions lead to failure.
+The best way is to stop on a positive note, even the last offered game was very easy.
+The beginners need time to develop their skills.
+And let’s not forget that learning takes place optimally when the dog is not stressed and therefore not put under pressure.

-You do not need to help him, for example, by showing him where the hidden treat is.
-The purpose of the game is that our dogs develop their nose skills and confidence, this is not a game of speed or performance.
-When our dog stops searching, the game is over either temporarily because he just needs a break, or definitely depending on our dog.
+You do not need to help him, for instance by pointing the place where the lost object is.
+To stare and turn our body to the object are important indications.
+The purpose of the game is that our dog develops his nose skills, this is not a game of speed or performance.
+When our dog stops searching, the game is over either temporarily because he just needs a break, or definitively depending on our dog.
 It is important to respect his learning rhythm.

 Let’s also respect his rhythm of recovery: after a busy weekend, our dog needs more rest.
 The ideal is to offer our dog an easier search game: some treats scattered at home or in the lawn will do the job.